The Saints Are Coming

 "The Saints are Coming" was the third single by the Scottish punk rock band Skids, featured on their 1979 debut album, Scared to Dance.
 The song became an international hit when it was covered in 2006 by U2 and Green Day.
-It was covered again in 2008 by Von Thronstahl.

 Skids' original version

 The single was released as part of a four-track EP, Wide Open, which also featured an A-side and two B-sides.
 The song was also released on their 1979 debut album, Scared to Dance.
 The song featured Richard Jobson singing of a man facing inclement weather and personal fears, and reached number 48 on the UK Singles Chart in the week ending 11 November 1978.
 The song's lyrics were written by Richard Jobson with music by Stuart Adamson, who later went on to form Big Country.
 As with the band's following single, "Into the Valley", it is sung by fans of Dunfermline Athletic F.C.
-It is also used as the walk-on music by Premiership Rugby club Northampton Saints, Rugby League Super League club St Helens RFC who enter the field in the second half to it and Premier League club Southampton F.C., and Welsh Premier League club The New Saints FC, who are all known as The Saints.
+It is also used as the walk-on music by Premiership Rugby club Northampton Saints, Rugby League Super League club St Helens RFC who enter the field in the second half to it and EFL Championship club Southampton F.C., and Welsh Premier League club The New Saints FC, who are all known as The Saints.